-The purpose of this policy is to establish guidelines for Bank Account Administration for Arizona Commerce Authority ("ACA") to follow.
+The purpose of this policy is to establish guidelines for Bank Account Administration for the Arizona Commerce Authority (the "ACA").

 This policy establishes the responsibilities for Bank Account Administration, including:

 - 1. Establishing new accounts;

 - 2. Account Maintenance:

 - 3. Closing accounts; and

 - 4. Wire Transfers.